Dred Scott v. Sandford: Opinion of the Court

 Seven justices formed the majority and joined an opinion written by Chief Justice Roger Taney.
 Taney began the Court's opinion with what he saw as the core issue in the case: whether Black people could possess federal citizenship under the U.S. Constitution.

 The question is simply this: Can a negro, whose ancestors were imported into this country, and sold as slaves, become a member of the political community formed and brought into existence by the Constitution of the United States, and as such become entitled to all of the rights, and privileges, and immunities, guarantied [sic] by that instrument to the citizen?

 — Dred Scott, 60 U.S. at 403.

 In answer, the Court ruled they could not.
 It held that black people could not be U.S. citizens, and therefore a lawsuit to which they were a party could never qualify for the "diversity of citizenship" that Article III of the Constitution requires for a federal court to have jurisdiction over a case that does not involve a question of federal law.

 The primary rationale for the Court's ruling was Taney's assertion that black African slaves and their descendants were never intended to be part of the American social and political community:

 We think ... that they [black people] are not included, and were not intended to be included, under the word "citizens" in the Constitution, and can therefore claim none of the rights and privileges which that instrument provides for and secures to citizens of the United States.
 On the contrary, they were at that time [of America's founding] considered as a subordinate and inferior class of beings who had been subjugated by the dominant race, and, whether emancipated or not, yet remained subject to their authority, and had no rights or privileges but such as those who held the power and the Government might choose to grant them.

 — Dred Scott, 60 U.S. at 404–05.

-The Court then extensively reviewed laws from the original American states that involved the status of black Americans at the time of the Constitution's drafting in 1787.
+The Court extensively reviewed laws from the original American states that involved the status of black Americans at the time of the Constitution's drafting in 1787.
 It concluded that these laws showed that a "perpetual and impassable barrier was intended to be erected between the white race and the one which they had reduced to slavery".
 The Court therefore ruled that black people were not American citizens and could not sue as citizens in federal courts.
 This meant that U.S. states lacked the power to alter the legal status of black people by granting them state citizenship: